• Free Tours

 5- Marvel at the Magic Fountain show

-What better thing to do for free in Barcelona than enjoy an outdoor light and music show at night.
-This is exactly what the Magic Fountain of Montjüic offers.
+What better thing to do for free in Barcelona than enjoy an outdoor light and music show at night?
+This is exactly what the Magic Fountain of Montjuïc offers.
 Built for the International Exhibition of 1929, this show has been entertaining Barcelonans and visitors alike for almost 100 years.
-If you are here in September during La Mercè Festival, don’t miss the closing event with the fountain, music and fireworks synchronized together for a grand finale.
+If you are here in September during La Mercè Festival, don’t miss the closing event with the fountain, music, and fireworks synchronised together for a grand finale.

 Magic Fountain of Montjüic - free activity in Barcelona

-Magic Fountain show at of Montjüic.
+Magic Fountain show at Montjüic.
 Photo by Jeroen Bennink

 6- Admire the Catalan Art Nouveau facades